 Paul S. Grogan was appointed President and CEO of the Boston Foundation, one of the nation’s oldest and largest community foundations, in 2001.
-Under his leadership, the Foundation’s assets have tripled in size, from $400 million to more than $1.3 billion.
-In addition, grant making has soared to $150 million a year; in fact $1.6 billion of the $2 billion made in grants over the life of the Foundation were made during his tenure.
+Under his leadership, the Foundation’s assets have doubled in size to more than $1.3 billion.
+In addition, grant making has soared to $150 million a year; in fact, $1.7 billion of the over $2.1 billion made in grants over the life of the Foundation were made during his tenure.
 The majority of these grants have benefited nonprofit organizations in Greater Boston.

 Mr. Grogan also expanded the mission of the Boston Foundation to include a powerful civic leadership role.
 Through this work, the Foundation has commissioned and published cutting edge research into urban issues, held hundreds of public forums, formed task forces and coalitions, and informed and influenced legislative solutions to some of the city’s most intractable problems.
 Legislation passed through this work has leveraged more than $600 million in public funds for cultural facilities, K-12 public education, community colleges, municipal budgets and smart growth housing.
 The model created by Mr. Grogan has inspired a large number of community foundations nationwide to add civic leadership to their missions.